ramancodes/c-lag-learnings/README.md

 # claglearnings
+The two files the credentials.c and the encryption.c are required to store at the same foolder before using the programs.
+The file credentials.c must be run before the encryption.c as the first file creates the username and password for the second program, then the encryption.c can be used.
+For changing the the credentials of the enryption program, the credentials.c file can be run again.

+The program simple_encrytion can be used normally.
+The password can be changed inside the program which are marked with comments.

+Note -
 This is an experimental code with the basic knowledge of c language.
 All the codes are properly working but on the basic level only.\
 If you have any query related to the code you can email me at "ramanmanjhi01@gmail.com"